Authored by Terrence Shenfield MS, RRT-ACCS, RPFT, NPS, AE-C

 1. Chair Squats

-Sit halfway down on a chair before standing upright again.
-Repeat this process to strengthen leg and core muscles.
+Sit halfway down on a chair, then return to standing.
+Repeat to strengthen legs, glutes, and core stability.

 2. Side Leg Raises